zloeber/taskfiles/README.md

 ## Usage

 To use this in a project you need only copy the `tasks` folder and `Taskfile.yml`/`Taskfile.vars.yml` to your project root.
-You need only keep files in the `tasks` folder that you plan on using.
+Keep files in the `tasks` folder that you plan on using.
+Ensure `tasks` is in your `.gitignore` file.

 > **TIP** Monorepo project?
 To use the tasks within subfolders simply soft link the Taskfile.yml and tasks folder into it.
 Then create a per-folder Taskfile.vars.yml file if needed.